Mercilus/ohm-calculator/README.md

 ![interface](http://ohmcalculator.azurewebsites.net/images/ohm-calculator-interface.png)

+An online demo of the calculator, hosted on Azure can be found [here](http://ohmcalculator.azurewebsites.net/index.html)

 ## Installation

 Download the .zip file to your local system and unzip it in your desired location.
 For the purpose of this documentation, we are going to use the following path.